Stagecoach Manchester: Nightbus

-Stagecoach Manchester offer several night bus services in Manchester and Wigan every Friday and Saturday night.
-The services run every 30 minutes or every hour from 00:00 until 03:00 and the routes are mainly the same as the normal routes with some exceptions.

-Stagecoach also operates night bus services in Wigan.
-The network is largely based on the main Wigan services with some running an amended route to its normal routes.
+Stagecoach Manchester currently provide night bus service on route 192 every 15 minutes on every Friday and Saturday night between Hazel Grove Park & Ride and Piccadilly Gardens, hourly every Thursday to Saturday night on route 135 between Piccadilly Gardens and Bury Interchange and route 17 between Shudehill Interchange and Rochdale Interchange.
+Before the rollout of Bee Network, Stagecoach offered several night bus services in Manchester every Friday and Saturday night.
+The services ran every 15–60 minutes and the routes are mainly the same as the normal routes with some exceptions.
+Stagecoach also operated night bus services in Wigan.
+The network was largely based on the main Wigan services with some running an amended route to its normal routes.
 Wigan's Nightbus network runs on Friday nights/Saturday mornings and Saturday nights/Sunday mornings.
 The services also operate on New Year's Eve with additional journeys during the evening between 19:00 and 23:00, along with journeys on Arriva North West's route 352 to Orrell and 362 to Standish and on Wigan Buses/Maytree Travel route 612 to Wrightington Hospital.
 53 and 88 are examples even though at daytime they are First Greater Manchester buses.

 Fleet

-Stagecoach Manchester currently operate a fleet of 812 buses and 37 coaches (run on school services), which includes one of the largest fleet of Alexander Dennis Enviro400 double-decker buses for any bus operator in the UK.
-These also include a range of Hybrid variants: